emmalouiseread/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closure is the combination of the data stored inside the function as well as other data that function has access to in the outer function's scope.

 2. Study the following code, then answer the questions below.

 ```js